OscarSavolainenDR/EasyQuant/README.md

 It is super easy to get started with, just pip install, import, and it'll immediately all interface seamlessly with your PyTorch code.

 ## Features
-This library has cool soome features, such as:
+This library has cool some features, such as:
-- Automated Graph FX Mode quantization, out of the box, simply.
+- Fuñl comparability with Eager, FX Graph, and Export Mode quantization.
 - Enable quantization-aware fusing of any layer, and any activation.
 You want a `ConvPReLU`?
 You got a `ConvPReLU`!
 - Significantly improve the speed of the Quantization Aware Training (QAT) and Post-Training Quantization (PTQ) forward calls.
 Save GPU time, save money!
 - A huge suite of PTQ observers, e.g. fixed weight observers, clamp-to-some-percentile observers, KL-divergence minimizing observers, etc.